 Content from Sacramento Connect partners is featured in two types of widgets on The Sacramento Bee’s website, category widgets and Lingospot widgets.

 Category-specific widgets use RSS feeds from the Sacramento Connect system.
-Examples of these widgets can be found on The Sacramento Bee’s website on Sac Paws, Sac Moms Club, Food & Wine, Cars, Sacramento Kings, and more.
+Examples of these widgets can be found on The Sacramento Bee’s website on Business, Sac Paws, Sac Moms Club, Food & Wine, Cars, Sacramento Kings, and more.
 The widgets are updated automatically when new posts come in.
-These widgets pair partner content with Bee content and provide readers with unique local stories based on the topic they are currently reading.

 A second type of widget found on Sacbee.com uses an algorithm to assess content from the entire partner network and match it to the story on the Sacbee.com page.
 These widgets allow for more creative matching than could be accomplished simply through category sorting, and offer up a wider assortment of articles that readers might be interested in.